apache/tvm/docs/dev/index.rst

 The target module contains all the code generators that translate an IRModule to a target runtime.Module.
 It also provides a common `Target` class that describes the target.

+..
+TODO(tvm-team) add a target json description example once the new target API stablizes.

 The compilation pipeline can be customized according to the target by querying the attribute information in the target and builtin information registered to each target id(cuda, opencl).

 tvm/tir
 -------

-TIR contains the definition for the low-level program representations.
+TIR contains the definition of the low-level program representations.
 We use `tir::PrimFunc` to represent functions that can be transformed by TIR passes.
 Besides the IR data structures, the tir module also defines a set of builtin intrinsics and their attributes via the common Op registry, as well as transformation passes in `tir/transform`.

 tvm/arith